harre096/CSCI4454_Robotics_MoreMotors/README.md

 ###Brian Mitchell, Elsa Browning, and Thomas Harren

-In this lab, we used our Launchpad to more motors:
+In this lab, we used our Launchpad to control more motors:
 * We used PWM to control the speed of a small toy DC motor.
 * Then, we used a stepper motor.
-This played the music box very nicely.
+This played the music box very nicely. (see video)

 ![White Board](https://raw.githubusercontent.com/harre096/CSCI4454_Robotics_MoreMotors/master/whiteboard.jpg)
 ![Our Setup](https://raw.githubusercontent.com/harre096/CSCI4454_Robotics_MoreMotors/master/photo.jpg)